DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 This will ensures that all packages used in the whole project in their specific versions are installed, hereby replicating the exact environment.
 Note that currently sub-dependencies are not locked in the requirement files.

-Another option is the use `conda`.
+Another option is `conda`.
 We provide and `invoke` task for creating a virtual environment using `conda`.
 To do so, simply run:

 ```bash
 invoke create-environment
 ```

-This will create the virtual environment `dtu_mlops_project`.
-You can now enter it, using `conda activate dtu_mlops_project` and proceed to installing dependencies with `pip` as described above to avoid a system-wide installation of the packages used in the project.
+This creates the virtual environment `dtu_mlops_project`.
+Activate it using `conda activate dtu_mlops_project` and install dependencies with `pip` as described above.

 ### Question 5